beesanderson/mintbean-hackaton-paint-app/README.md

 My teams original plan was to do this project in React with the `<canvas>` approach and paint by way of DOM manipulation.
 Being that I have no experience in React I am left to choose if this would be the best option for me to do since my main priority is to get a project for my portfolio out of this event.
 I am left to reflect and consult and fear that allotted time is a major factor in whether or not I will even partake in this Hackathon.

+I will be following the thorough (and quite honestly pretty versatile!!)
+Hackathon project [guidelines from Mintbean](https://info.mintbean.io/hiring-hackathon-guide) pretty heavily for direction and advice.
+If anyone bothers to read this and is in a similar boat (I hope not! ha!) as I am please give it a quick glance as I'm sure you'll find some pretty useful information for general project deployment FAQs and best practices.

+### My Team
+#### (before I went solo due to inexperience...)
+My original team member was [Rohit Jacob](https://github.com/rohitgj169) who is still offering to help me and have me join his team despite my complete inexperience.
+He's a wonderful guy!!
+His portfolio is listed [here](http://rohitjacob.tech/) and he is currently looking for work after graduating his bootcamp.
+Please, please give him a little "look see" because you won't regret it.
+I mean, as the fact that he's endured my super happy, bubbly, talkative, *plus* rainbow loving self speaks **volumes** about him!!!
+He's patiently endured my questions (but mostly conversations about silly things such as my top knot bun looking ridiculous to name one.)
+Despite that all, he has continued to make himself available to me to help with any questions or issues I run into (though luckily due to the AMAZING community from the previous [Girl Develop It Hackathon](https://girldevelopit.com/events/#/list) I just finished up on 11/12/21 and this new loving and supportive community at [Mintbean's Hackathon Discord Channel](https://discord.com/invite/j7CjBAz) I honestly haven't had to ask to many questions as everyone has already answered them before I had the chance!!!)

+To be honest, on the [Mintbean Community Discord](https://discord.com/invite/j7CjBAz) they've been so supportive and encouraging they've motivated someone like me to participate in the event that I realized is for *Junior* Developers either the day before or the day of after registering...*even* if its just for the experience and I won't submit my project to be sent on through their hiring channels!!!!

 - Event Start Date - 11/16/2021

 - Event End Date - 11/23/2021